The day before, we followed the Laugavegur and slept at the Fremri-Emstruá near the Bíldufell.

 Although there’re no fish in the lake, we camped directly at the water and washed us and our clothes.
 Clearly the water was way to old to swim.

-I hope you like this report and photos.
-The next part is coming coon ;)
+I hope you liked this report and the photos.